An Educated Warm Start For Deep Image Prior-Based Micro CT Reconstruction

-We perform the analysis on EDIP and DIP, both receiving the FBP as the input, and respectively approximate the singular vectors of the Jacobian matrix, evaluated at three checkpoints (i.e.\ three different parameter settings) during the adaptation stage ($\theta^{ {\rm init} }$, $\theta^{{\rm [100]}}$, $\theta^{{\rm conv}}$).
-Figure~\ref{fig:spct_analysis_vectors} summarizes our empirical findings on the right singular vectors component-wise plots as well as the Hoyer measure of sparsity \cite{hoyer2004sparse, hurley2009comparing}.
-This measure assumes a value of $0$ whenever the vector is dense (i.e.\ all components are equal and non-zero) and $1$ if it is 1-sparse.
-For DIP, we observe that the singular vectors are equally distributed throughout the parameter space (at $\theta^{{\rm init}}$) and across all frequencies (for different singular values).
-During the adaptation stage, we observe a ``relevance shift'' towards the decoder's parameters (at $\theta^{[100]}$ and at $\theta^{{\rm conv}}$, respectively).
-This is not too surprising since the heavy-lifting of representing the target image is actually done by the decoder.
-In addition, it is also consistent with our experimental findings: EDIP-FE (where the encoder is fixed) shows similar reconstruction properties to EDIP (see Figure~\ref{fig:comp_ellipses_lotus_20-main} and Figure~\ref{fig:comp_ellipses_walnut_120}).
-We assess the criticality (i.e.\ the influence of the drift of the output with respect to the parameters) of different architectural parts and observe that the decoder layers (i.e.\ $\theta_{{\rm dec}}$) become more critical.
-For EDIP, we also observe that pretraining enforces a hierarchical structure (i.e.\ a relevance shift towards the decoder's parameters), and again sparsity is clearly observed after pretraining.
+In the analysis, we use the \num{995} leading singular values and the corresponding right singular vectors, which are used to represent the parameters.
+We investigate EDIP and DIP, both receiving the FBP as the input, and respectively approximate the singular vectors of the Jacobian, evaluated at three checkpoints during the fine-tuning stage ($\theta^{ {\rm init} }$, $\theta^{{\rm [100]}}$, $\theta^{{\rm conv}}$).
+Fig.~\ref{fig:spct_analysis_vectors} summarizes our empirical findings, showing the right singular values component-wise plots and Hoyer measure of sparsity \cite{hoyer2004sparse, hurley2009comparing}.
+Hoyer measure takes a value $0$ if the vector is dense (i.e.\ all components are equal and non-zero) and $1$ if it is 1-sparse.
+The histogram is computed for the two sets of singular vectors, i.e., $\{v_1,\ldots,v_{20}\}$ and $\{v_{976},\ldots,v_{995}\}$, separately, in order to examine the behavior at the different frequency bands.
+For DIP, the singular vectors are equally distributed throughout the parameter space (at $\theta^{{\rm init}}$) and across different singular values.
+During the fine-tuning stage, we observe a ``relevance shift'' towards the decoder's parameters (at $\theta^{[100]}$ and at $\theta^{{\rm conv}}$, respectively), which is attributed to the fact that the heavy-lifting of representing the target image is actually done by the decoder.
+This is also consistent with our experimental findings: EDIP-FE shows very similar reconstruction properties to EDIP.
+For EDIP, pretraining enforces a hierarchical structure (i.e.\ a relevance shift towards the decoder's parameters), and again sparsity is clearly observed after pretraining.